-Designed by T. G. Johns, (who was involved with Alvis), and built by Stafford Auto-Scooters of Coventry.
+Designed by T. G. Johns and built by Stafford Auto-Scooters of Coventry.

 This was a scooter sold as the Mobile Pup just after the end of the First World War.
-It had a 142cc John ohv engine positioned on the left side of the front wheel.
-The flywheel was on the right, connected through the wheel spindle by a long mainshaft.
+It had an Alvis-built 142cc John ohv engine positioned on the left side of the front wheel.
+The flywheel was on the right, connected through the wheel spindle by a long mainshaft, and ignition was by Runbaken W.L.I. magneto.
 It had wire wheels, with the rear one fully enclosed, and the fuel tank sat above the mudguard.
-To begin with the rider had to stand, but a seat became an option at a later date.
+Initially it was ridden in a standing position but a seat became an option at a later date.

 Source: Graces Guide